 In the past ten years it has been exciting to see significant growth in new believers and new churches amongst European Baptists.

 The EBF, with the generous help of its Mission Partners, has developed an ambitious new project to facilitate evangelism and the planting of new churches.
-The Indigenous Mission Project (IMP) provides funding for suitably gifted people to work as evangelists and church planters in their own countries.
+The Mission Partnerships (MP) provide funding for suitably gifted people to work as evangelists and church planters in their own countries.

 In this and in other ways the EBF works closely with mission partners based in the USA, Canada and the UK in making Jesus known in Europe and the Middle East.